Argentina national football team: Germany

-Argentina has played Germany in seven FIFA World Cup matches including three FIFA World Cup finals: In 1986 Argentina won 3–2, but in 1990 it was the Germans who were the victors by a 1–0 scoreline.
+Argentina has played Germany in seven FIFA World Cup matches including three World Cup finals.
+In 1986 Argentina won 3–2, but in 1990 and 2014 it was the Germans who were the victors by a 1–0 scoreline both times.

 In 1958 they met for the first time in the group stage, where Argentina suffered a 1–3 loss to defending champions West Germany.
 In 1966 both again faced each other in the group stage which ended in a scoreless draw.
 In 2006, they met in the quarter-finals; Argentina lost on penalties after a 1–1 draw, which was followed by a brawl on the pitch involving several players.
 They met again at the same stage in 2010, this time ending with a 4–0 victory for Germany.
-They played each other for the third consecutive World Cup in the Brazil 2014 event's final, where Argentina was defeated in extra time by a score of 1–0.
+They played each other for the third consecutive World Cup in Brazil 2014's final, where Argentina was defeated in extra time by a score of 1–0.